aaishaa/aaishaa.github.io/README.md

 #Tic-Tac-Toe!!

+Don't know how to play tic-tac-toe?
+That's weird.

+##Requirements
+Must have two players.

+##Object  of The Game
+Try to get **three in a row**--by row, column, or diagonal.

+##Directions
+Click to mark your move.
-## X's are pups, O's are grumpy kitties.
+X's are pups, O's are grumpy kitties.

-## Whoever gets three in a row wins!